quantiply/druid-metrics-to-kafka/README.md

+Druid metrics ollector
+===
 A HTTP Server that sends Druid metrics to a Kafka topic.
-===

 Install
 ---